AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/cvent-modules.md

 You can create a connection to your Cvent account directly from inside a Cvent module.

-1. In any Cvent module, click **Add**next to the Connection field.
+1. In any Cvent module, click **Add** next to the Connection field.
 1. Select the region that you want to connect to.

    * North America
    * Europe
    * Sandbox

-1. Click **Continue**to create the connection and go back to the module.
+1. Click **Continue** to create the connection and go back to the module.

 ## Cvent modules and their fields

 When you configure Cvent modules, Workfront Fusion displays the fields listed below.
 Along with these, additional Cvent fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)